simon-frankau/tray-racer/README.md

    improvements, even if that's "run insanely fast on a GPU".
 For this project I want to keep my code simple, and not spend time looking at detailed optimisations.
+ * **Space-specific optimisation** The implicit surface is a simple polynomial, so its derivative can be calculated symbolically, but I'm still using finite difference to retain flexibility and knock out one source of complexity (albeit to replace it with other numerical stability issues).
+There could even be a closed form solution for the paths involved, but I'm not really interested in that.
  * **Anti-aliasing** You can get cheap (but poor) anti-aliasing by rendering at a higher resolution and downscaling.
  * **Automated tests** Yeah, I don't have a very good excuse on this